emc-openstack/vnxe-cinder-driver/README.md

 ### San Connection

-To access the storage of VNXe/Unity array, OpenStack nodes must have iSCSI or Fibre Channel connection with VNXe/Unity.
+To access the storage of VNXe array, OpenStack nodes must have iSCSI or Fibre Channel connection with VNXe.

 #### iSCSI